scottburch/couch-ar/README.md

 your domain files.

         require('couch-ar').init({
-            dbName: 'couch-ar-test',
+            dbName: 'couch-ar-test',                    // The database name - couch-ar will create the database
-            root: __dirname + '../testDomain'
-        }, function(db){ // passes back the cradle connection });
+            root: __dirname + '../testDomain'           // The root of the domain constructors }, function(db){ // passes back the cradle connection });

-Next, create your domain files like this:
+Next, create your domain files in ../testDomain like this:

         var domain = require('couch-ar');